Brotherhood of Man: Reformation

-The group continued to perform live throughout the nineties mainly on the cabaret circuit and holiday camps such as Butlins.
-In 1997, they recorded another album, based on their live show.
+Throughout the nineties the group continued to perform live around the world in TV, concert and in cabaret and in 1997, they recorded another album, based on their live show.
 Again, the album contained re-recordings of their hits as well as cover versions that they perform in concert, such as "1999" by Prince and "Juke Box Hero" by Foreigner.
 The album contained one new song, the title track "Greenhouse", rescued from the 1991 sessions.
 Like the previous album, this was never commercially released and was only available to buy at their shows.

 As the 2000s dawned, the group went into semi-retirement and cut back on touring.
 However, in 2002, they devised a new live show based on their roots in the 1970s.
 Entitled The Seventies Story, the show comprised a trip through the decade, with the group performing well known songs from each year along with a narration of contemporary events.
 The group returned to the studio and recorded an album of the show's songs.
 Again, this album was not released in shops, but was available on CD at the show's venues.
 The tracks did get a general release later on however on various compilation albums.
 In 2004, the first Brotherhood of Man DVD was released, featuring TV performances of many of their singles.

-To date, the group still do occasional shows with both The Seventies Story and with their own material.
-Most recently they have teamed up with the current incarnation of Bucks Fizz and together they perform as a two-part show.
-They frequently play to sold-out houses, The Seventies Story being particularly successful in receiving good reviews.
+The group continued to do occasional shows with both The Seventies Story and with their own material.
+They also teamed up with the current incarnation of Bucks Fizz and together they performed as a two-part show.
+They frequently played to sold-out houses, The Seventies Story being particularly successful in receiving good reviews.

-Brotherhood of Man found themselves in demand on both the Nostalgia and gay circuit.
-They appeared a number of times at London's G-A-Y theatre and regularly appeared on TV both in the UK and abroad, mostly around Eurovision time each year.
+Brotherhood of Man found themselves in demand on both the Nostalgia and Eurovision circuit.
+They appeared a number of times at London's G-A-Y theatre and regularly appeared on TV both in the UK and abroad, especially around Eurovision time each year.
 In 2006, they appeared at the 50th anniversary of the Eurovision Song Contest gala held in Denmark, where they were voted in the top 5 Eurovision songs of all time – the highest of any UK entry.

 In 2009, Cherry Red Records released the first four albums by the Eurovision line up as two double CDs.
 This was the first time these albums were available on CD.
+The group experienced a surprise chart success in May 2019, when a compilation album, Gold reached No.29.

-The group announced their retirement from touring on 24 December 2022.
+The group announced their retirement from touring on 24 December 2022, having last performed live in October 2020.
+However, they noted that "the four of us are still together" Long-time member Martin Lee died in September 2024.